NegrilaRares/Chess-Citadel/README.md

 Made in 2023 for Politehnica University of Bucharest Scientific Session.

-A chess web application made using JavaScript, HTML, CSS and Firebase for hosting purposes.
+A chess web application made using JavaScript, HTML, CSS and Firebase for hosting purposes without two player interaction.

 Link: https://chess-citadel-2023.web.app/